adupaix/Hist_FOB_env/README.md

 Scripts to generate a data frame containing the coordinates of the input locations for Ichthyop

-Also generates Ichthyop cfg files, using a provided template
+Also generates Ichthyop cfg files and .pbs scripts to run jobs on a cluster, using provided templates

 ## `2-Launch_Ichthyop_datarmor`

-Scripts used to launch Ichthyop simulations and to pre-process Ichthyop results, on a cluster.
+Scripts used to launch Ichthyop simulations and to pre-process Ichthyop results, on the cluster.

 ## `3-Post_Ichthyop`

-Scripts to process Ichthyop outputs, using precipitation, forest cover, and river discharge data
+Scripts to process Ichthyop outputs, using precipitations, coastline, forest cover, and river discharge data